Hot Work Permit & Passport Training

 It is important that all candidates understand all parts of the course as it is delivered.
 There is a final written test at the end of the training, which needs to be passed to complete the course.

-What does hot work passport training cost?
+What does hot work permit and passport training cost?

 We aim to deliver our training as cost-effectively as possible, whether you are an individual or a large company.
 With increased safety, improved employment prospects and lower insurance costs, hot work permit training is worth every penny.